RestoreMonarchyPlugins/UnturnedDocumentation/Categories/developers.md

 ---
 # Unturned Developers Documentation

 Welcome to the Unturned developers documentation!
-This section provides comprehensive technical documentation for developing Unturned plugins using the RocketMod framework.
+This section provides technical documentation for developing Unturned plugins using the RocketMod framework.

 ## Overview
 This documentation covers: